 - In fact, this is how (male) Ranma and Akane first met.
-She walks in on him, gets a good look, calmly turns around and then frantically searches for something to drown him with.
+She walks in on him, gets a good look, calmly backs out of the bathroom, shuts the door slowly, quietly turns around, and suddenly screams bloody murder before racing to grab something to bash him over the head with.

 - In Negima!
 Magister Negi Magi, we have Negi , who is posing as a fifteen year old with the help of a magic pill while having wounds treated by Ako, who is in love with older Negi.
 As she treats his wounds, Negi, who is naked, faints and falls on top of her.
 As Ako struggles to get Negi off her, Natsumi opens the door... only to quickly excuse herself and leave.

 - In the Beach Episode of My-HiME, Mai says, "Sorry for interrupting!" to Takeda and Natsuki.

 - In an episode of Saiyuki, Gojyo and Goku are fighting (what else?) over the one bed in the hotel room they all share.
 The hotel maid who opens the door believes they are, well, not fighting, and is highly embarrassed.

 - Mobile Suit Gundam ZZ: Mashymre Cello spends some time (rather poetically) expressing his love and admiration for Haman Karn to the rose she gave him, which he treasures.
 Then his first officer Gottn is found curiously listening at the door.
 Mashymre is not amusednote .

 Gottn: Nothing, sir!
 I heard nothing about a rose or a lamb, sir!